rickyclarkson/scala-training/README.md

 What does it look like?
 =======================

-Those classes in your code that have lots of getters (and possibly setters), some fields backing them, maybe a constructor that copies its parameters to fields,an equals/hashCode implementation, a toString, here's what they look like in Scala:
+Those classes in your code that have lots of getters (and possibly setters), some fields backing them, maybe a constructor that copies its parameters to fields, an equals/hashCode implementation, a toString, here's what they look like in Scala:

 ```scala
 case class Employee(id: Int, name: String, role: Role)